Sujalpawar01/Expense-tracker/README.md

 📖 Project Overview
 SpendWise is a production-ready, full-stack expense tracking web application built as a Round 2 submission for a Full Stack Developer role.
 It demonstrates real-world engineering skills including secure authentication, database design, REST API development, and a polished React frontend with data visualization.
-Users can register securely, log transactions (income & expenses), view analytics charts, and manage their financial profile — all in a sleek dark-themed interface.
+Users can register securely, log transactions (income & expenses), view analytics charts, and manage their financial profile — all in a sleek dark-themed interface.\

+dfghjkjhgfdsghjkjhgfdsdvbnm,

 Live Project
  https://expense-tracker-amber-delta-54.vercel.app